What Information Does the Yield Curve Yield? (UPDATED)

 Fletcher School, Tufts University

-An inverted yield curve — when interest rates on short-term Treasury bonds exceed those on longer-term Treasury bonds — has in the past proven to be a strong indicator of an oncoming recession.
+An inverted yield curve — when interest rates on short-term Treasury bonds exceed those on longer-term Treasury bonds — has in the past proven to be an indicator of an oncoming recession.

 - While a negative spread between the 10- and 2-year Treasuries is a strong predictor of a subsequent recession, there is no single well-accepted theory of why this relationship, or more generally an inverted yield curve, predicts a recession.
 To understand the possible relationship between the yield curve and the future state of the economy, it is first necessary to consider three factors reflected in the interest rate: the real interest rate, which is the return from a physical asset, like plant and equipment, since bonds compete with these other assets for investors’ funding; the inflation rate that is expected to prevail over the time that the bond is held, since inflation erodes the value of the money that is received when the bond matures; and a term premium that compensates people for not currently consuming goods and services, as well as for the risk that the bond issuer may default.
 The term premium is higher for longer-maturity bonds than for shorter-maturity bonds, and this is an important reason why the yield curve normally has a positive slope.
 When longer-maturity bonds offer lower yields relative to shorter-maturity bonds, it may be because investors expect lower future inflation, which might arise with a future slump in economic activity.
 Another potential reason why an inverted yield curve predicts a downturn is that efforts by the Federal Reserve to slow the economy and prevent overheating typically involve raising the Federal Funds rate, which has a bigger effect on short-maturity interest rates than on longer-maturity interest rates.
-In fact, long-term yields might remain largely unchanged with an increase in short rates if markets are confident long-run inflation is well controlled, a situation that is especially likely when the Federal Reserve has a long record of keeping inflation low, as is the case currently (in fact, the Federal Reserve has persistently undershot its inflation target of 2 percent target since the Great Recession, as discussed in this EconoFact memo).
-The Federal Reserve has raised the Federal Funds rate six times since December 2015, with the rate reaching 1.75 percent after the March 2018 meeting of the Board of Governors.
-There is a widespread view that the Fed will likely raise the Federal Funds rate twice more this year and three times in 2019.
+In fact, long-term yields might remain largely unchanged with an increase in short rates if markets are confident long-run inflation is well controlled, a situation that is especially likely when the Federal Reserve has a long record of keeping inflation low, as is the case currently.

 - The time between when the difference in the ten-year and two-year Treasuries turned negative (or, more generally, when the yield curve inverted), and the onset of the subsequent recession has varied from one episode to another.
 For the recessions that preceded the Great Recession, the time between the first negative value of this spread, and the onset of the recession ranged from 10 months (for the recession that began in July 1981) to 18 months (for the recession that began in July 1990).
 This time lapse sometimes generates uncertainty regarding whether the ability of the inverted yield curve to presage recessions continues to hold.
 When the U.S. economy continued to grow after the difference between the ten-year and two-year Treasuries turned negative in December 2005, this raised some questions about the predictive value of this indicator during 2006.
 However, the economy did ultimately enter a recession in December 2007.
 The spread hovered around zero after December 2005, with its last negative value in May 2007, seven months before the beginning of the Great Recession.